Salem Radio Network News Wednesday, November 5, 2025

 TOKYO (AP) — Heavy rain flooded some streets and halted rail and air traffic in Tokyo on Thursday with more storms forecast.

-Twelve centimeters (4.7 inches) of rain falling in just one hour in the capital, according to the Japan Meteorological Association.
+Twelve centimeters (4.7 inches) of rain fell in just one hour in the capital, according to the Japan Meteorological Agency.

-Air traffic control and other ground services at Haneda Airport were temporarily halted because of lightning, preventing aircrafts from taking off.
+Air traffic control and other ground services at Tokyo’s Haneda Airport were halted because of lightning, preventing aircraft from taking off.

-Railway operations were also briefly suspended, including the bullet train and other lines in the region.
+Railway operations were also temporarily suspended, including the bullet train and other lines in the region.

 Previous